Vance Joseph: Cincinnati Bengals

 Joseph was hired as the defensive backs coach of the Cincinnati Bengals in January 2014.
-Joseph helped the Bengals to back-to-back playoff appearances as their defensive backs coach from 2014 to 2015 under head coach Marvin Lewis, guiding a unit that contributed to a league-best 41 interceptions during that span.
+He helped the Bengals to back-to-back playoff appearances as their defensive backs coach from 2014 to 2015 under head coach Marvin Lewis, guiding a unit that contributed to a league-best 41 interceptions during that span.

 Miami Dolphins

 Joseph was announced as the defensive coordinator of the Miami Dolphins for the 2016 season under head coach Adam Gase.
 Joseph oversaw a defense that played a key role in the Dolphins returning to the playoffs for the first time in eight seasons.
-Despite having to use 13 different starting lineups due to injury, Joseph’s defense ranked fourth in the NFL on third downs (36.2%) while forcing the sixth-most negative plays (107) in the league.
+Despite having to use 13 different starting lineups due to injury, the defense ranked fourth in the NFL on third downs (36.2%) while forcing the sixth-most negative plays (107) in the league.
 The Dolphins won nine of their final 11 regular-season games in 2016 with Joseph’s defense accounting for the fourth-most takeaways (21) in the NFL during that stretch.

 Denver Broncos (first stint)

 Joseph was hired as head coach for the Denver Broncos on January 11, 2017, after signing a four-year contract.
-He is the second African American head coach in Broncos history, after Eric Studesville was interim head coach for 4 games in 2010, and their first African-American head coach on a permanent basis.
+He is the second African American head coach in Broncos history, after Eric Studesville was interim head coach for four games in 2010, and their first African-American head coach on a permanent basis.

 On September 11, 2017, on Monday Night Football, Joseph won his head coaching debut in the 24–21 victory over the Los Angeles Chargers.

-Joseph finished his first season (2017) as head coach with a 5–11 record and improved to only 6–10 in his second season (2018), resulting in back-to-back losing seasons for the Broncos for the first time since the 1971/1972 seasons.
-On December 31, 2018, Joseph was fired by the team.
+Joseph finished his first season as head coach with a 5–11 record and improved to only 6–10 the following year, resulting in back-to-back losing seasons for the Broncos for the first time since the 1971 and 1972 seasons.
+On December 31, 2018, Joseph was fired by the Broncos.

 Arizona Cardinals

 On January 11, 2019, Joseph was hired by the Arizona Cardinals as their defensive coordinator under head coach Kliff Kingsbury.

 On October 15, 2021, Kingsbury and several other coaching staff members tested positive for COVID-19.
-This resulted in Joseph and special teams coordinator Jeff Rodgers taking over as co-interim head coaches for the Cardinals' week 6 game against the Cleveland Browns on October 17, 2021, and they led the Cardinals to a 37–14 win.
+This resulted in Joseph and special teams coordinator Jeff Rodgers taking over as co-interim head coaches for the Cardinals' Week 6 matchup against the Cleveland Browns, and they led the Cardinals to a 37–14 victory.